Our seminars and customized trainings are now available in a live interactive online format.

 I look forward to meeting you and sharing specific strategies that you can implement immediately to reduce problems due to students’ lack of self‑regulation skills and help them become independent and successful in school.

 P.S.
-You will leave with dozens of practical ideas and an extensive digital resource handbook to help you implement the strategies in your grades K-6 classroom or online teaching environment!
+You will leave with dozens of practical ideas and an extensive resource handbook to help you implement the strategies in your grades K‑6 classroom!

 Who Should Attend